Townsville Grammar School

 Established in 1888, it is the northernmost member of the Queensland grammar schools.
 From its foundation the school encouraged a co-educational environment, but in its early decades the number of female students was particularly small; in its foundation year (1888), "20 boys" are recorded as being enrolled.
 During World War II the school was acquired by the Royal Australian Air Force for use as barracks accommodation for the No. 3 Fighter Sector RAAF.

 School badge

 The School Badge was designed in 1902 by a Sydney architect.
 The background represents the Southern Cross, with the Three Turrets set on the Rock of Christianity, surrounded by the sea of Plenty.
 The central turret symbolises spiritual values, while the two side turrets represent intellectual and sporting values.

-The Latin text on the badge reads "Bonus intra melior exi", literally "Come in good, go out better".
+The Latin text on the badge reads "Bonus intra melior exi", translated to English as "Come in good, go out better".